African safari in Tanzania-5 interesting fact to visit Tarangire National park

-Find out our 5 interesting fact to visit Tarangire National park
+Find out our 5 interesting facts to visit Tarangire National park

-i) Tarangire National park it is names of park which river flow through it!
+i) Tarangire National park it is the names of the park in which the river flows through it!

 ii)Home to Tanzania’s largest population of African Elephants.

-iv)One of the few park where you can have walking safari in Tanzania.
+iv)One of the few parks where you can have a walking safari in Tanzania.